-E. coli strains expressing the pir gene for propagation of donor vectors (any other strain with $pir^{\dagger}$ background can be used as well).
-LC: low copy number propagation, HC: high copy number propagation of plasmids with R6K $\gamma$ origin.
+[†] E. coli strains expressing the pir gene for propagation of donor vectors (any other strain with pir+ background can be used as well).
+HC: high copy number propagation of plasmids with R6K γ origin.

 Reagents to be supplied by user (see also section D. Protocols)